ArcBlock/forge-cli/README.md

-  chain:ls                            List all chains chain:remove <chainName>            Remove chain state and config chain:reset <chainName>             Reset chain state, but keeps the config checkin                             Send a poke tx to the network to get tokens for test config [options] [key] [value]      Config forge cli configs contract:activate [name|address]    Activate a contract by name or address contract:compile [sourceDir]        Compile a forge contract
+  chain:ls                            List all chains chain:remove <chainName>            Remove chain state and config chain:reset <chainName>             Reset chain state, but keeps the config config [options] [key] [value]      Config forge cli configs contract:activate [name|address]    Activate a contract by name or address contract:compile [sourceDir]        Compile a forge contract